-The devolution deal between Liverpool City Region Combined Authority and Government, agreed on 17 November 2015, secured a commitment to establish a Single Investment Fund (SIF) for the City Region.
-The SIF brings together local and national funds with those secured through devolution.
-The fund will help to deliver the City Region’s targets for growth and secure long-term prosperity for our residents and businesses.
+The devolution deal between Liverpool City Region Combined Authority and Government, agreed on 17 November 2015, secured a commitment to establish a Single Investment Fund for the City Region.
+The SIF brings together local and national funds with those secured through devolution and over the next five years it will invest over £250 million in the City Region.
+The fund will help to deliver the City Region's targets for growth and secure long-term prosperity for our residents and businesses.

-The recently published Single Growth Strategy ‘Building Our Future’ provides a framework to guide investment decisions.
-With a focus on business development, research and development, innovation, skills, infrastructure and homes, the SIF will be aligned with the three Pillars in the Growth Strategy – Productivity, People, Place - and the priorities of our local, regional and national partners.
+The SIF will be invested, in particular, in projects that generate a return so that resources can be recycled to deliver more benefits for the City Region.
+It will be targeted at projects that maximise our key assets, including our growth sectors.
+The recently published Single Growth Strategy ‘Building Our Future’ provides a framework to guide investment decisions with a focus on business development, research and development, innovation, skills, infrastructure and homes, the SIF will be aligned with the three Pillars in the Growth Strategy – Productivity, People, Place - and the priorities of our local, regional and national partners.

-The first round call for proposals is open until Friday 9 December 2016.
-Further details and the prospectus and application pack are available below.
+Round 1a call for Skills Capital proposals is open until 12 noon on Wednesday 25 January 2017.
+Further details and the prospectus and application pack are available here.

-The SIF Prospectus can be downloaded here .
-It describes what the SIF will fund, the levels of funding available and who is eligible to apply.
+The SIF Round 1a Skills Capital Prospectus can be downloaded here .
+It describes what the SIF Skills Capital will fund, the levels of funding available and who is eligible to apply.
 It also provides guidance on the application process, the appraisal and approval process and the criteria that will be used to assess projects.
 The application pack can be downloaded here.
-It contains the application forms, appraisal criteria, appraisal forms and details of pre-feasibility funding.
+It contains the Strategic Outline Case application form, Round 1a Application Checklist and copy of the Skills Capital Launch Slides.

-SIF funding is available for two types of project:
+SIF funding is available for three types of project:

 The minimum scale for project applications will normally be £250,000 of SIF funding.
 Projects can be combined to form packages or programmes.